Herbert H. Lehman

-Early life and education
+Early life and career

-He was born to a Reform Jewish family in Manhattan, New York City, the son of Babetta (née Newgass) and German-born immigrant Mayer Lehman, one of the three brothers who co-founded Lehman Brothers financial services firm.
+Lehman was born to a Reform Jewish family in Manhattan, New York City, the son of Babetta (née Newgass) and German-born immigrant Mayer Lehman, one of the three brothers (along with Henry and Emanuel Lehman) who co-founded the Lehman Brothers financial services firm.
 His brother was New York Court of Appeals judge Irving Lehman.
-Herbert's father arrived from Rimpar, Germany, in 1848, settling in Montgomery, Alabama, where he engaged in the slave-era cotton business.
+His father arrived from Rimpar, Germany, in 1848, settling in Montgomery, Alabama, where he engaged in the slave-era cotton business.
 As cotton was the most important crop of the Southern United States and global demand led to profitable business, the Lehman brothers became cotton factors, accepting cotton bales from customers as payment for their merchandise.
 Cotton trading eventually became the main thrust of their business.
-In 1867, Mayer and Emanuel moved the company's headquarters to New York City, and helped found the New York Cotton Exchange.
+In 1867, Mayer and Emanuel Lehman moved the company's headquarters to New York City, and helped found the New York Cotton Exchange.

-He attended The Sachs School, founded by Julius Sachs.
+Herbert Lehman attended The Sachs School, founded by Julius Sachs.
 In 1895, he graduated from Sachs Collegiate Institute in New York City, and in 1899, he graduated with a B.A. from Williams College.
 After college, Lehman worked in textile manufacturing, eventually becoming vice-president and treasurer of the J. Spencer Turner Company in Brooklyn.
-In 1908, he became a partner in the investment banking firm Lehman Brothers of New York City with his brother Arthur and cousin Philip.
-During World War I, he became a colonel on the U.S. Army general staff.
+In 1908, he became a partner in Lehman Brothers with his brother Arthur and cousin Philip.
 By 1928, when he entered public service, he had withdrawn entirely from business.

-Politics
+Military career

+At the start of World War I, Lehman applied to attend a Citizens' Military Training Camp at Plattsburgh Barracks, New York.
+While his April 1917 application was pending, Lehman volunteered his services to the United States Navy as an expert on textiles the navy would need to acquire for uniforms and other wartime clothing and equipment.
+During this service, he worked closely with Franklin D. Roosevelt, then serving as Assistant Secretary of the Navy, which Roosevelt mentioned during campaign appearances when Roosevelt and Lehman were the Democratic nominees for governor and lieutenant governor in 1928.

+In September 1917, Lehman was commissioned as a captain in the United States Army's Ordnance Corps.
+He was assigned as chief of the Ordnance Department's Equipment Section on the staff of the United States Department of War, and he was promoted to major in January 1918.
+Lehman subsequently served as chief of War Department's Methods Section, then chief of its Purchase Branch, and he was promoted to lieutenant colonel in October 1918.

+After the end of the war in November 1918, Lehman took part in the army's demobilization as a member of the Board of Contract Adjustment, assistant director of the office of Purchase, Storage and Traffic, member of the War Department Claims Board, and chairman of the Board of Sales and Contract Termination.
+He was promoted to colonel in April 1919, and was discharged in June 1919.
+In July 1919, he was awarded the Army Distinguished Service Medal.